pjehan/FlexibleJS/README.md

 ```

 #### Dropdown
-The dropdown component can be use to display an HTML select option element.
+The dropdown component can be used to display an HTML select option element.
+This component is based on Select2 for UI.
 ```json
 {
   "id": "component-identifier",